Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Experiments

 \subsubsection{Diffusion Models}

-We take classic IC and LT models (a detailed description can be found in~\cite{kempe2003im, li2022piano}) as the underlying diffusion models for experiments.
-We set the diffusion parameters as unknown to all methods.
-Particularly, the traditional LT model assumes that different users exert the same influence weight on a given user, which may be naive and unrealistic in practice.
-Thus, we assign random influence weights between users, resulting in a practical variant diffusion model called WLT.
-In detail, we set:

-\textbf{IC}: Given $G=(V,E)$, each node $u$ has a fixed probability of activating its neighbors $v$ with probability $p_{u,v}$ in range $[0, 0.2]$.
-If user $u$ activates user $v$, an influence activation is collected as $(u \rightarrow v)$.
-Each node has only one chance to activate other nodes.
+We use two classic diffusion models, IC and LT, along with their two variants as the underlying diffusion models.
+We first evaluate our method under the standard IC and LT settings, where the diffusion parameters are known.
+This is consistent with previous standard IM studies.
+We further extend the evaluation to their variants, where the diffusion parameters are unknown, to assess the effectiveness of our method in more challenging scenarios.

+\emph{Basic Diffusion Models}: We set the diffusion model parameters following the work~\cite{ling2023icml, hevapathige2024_DeepSN}.
+For the \textbf{IC} model, the propagation probability $p_{u,v}$ of edge $(u \rightarrow v)$ is set as $1/d^{\text{in}}_v$.
+For the \textbf{LT} model, the threshold is uniformly sampled from the range $[0.5, 0.9]$.
+We suggest that readers refer to the paper~\cite{kempe2003im} for a detailed introduction to these diffusion models.

-\textbf{WLT}: The classic LT model assigns each node a threshold, representing the total influence needed from neighbors to activate.
-It assumes all neighbors have equal influence on a target node.
-To better reflect real-world complexity, we refer to work~\cite{kempe2003im} and introduce uncertainty by assigning different influence weights to each neighbor while ensuring their sum remains 1, obtaining the weighted LT model (WLT).
-Influence activation is defined as the actual participation of all users activating a given user in the diffusion process.
-For example, if users $u$ and $v$ simultaneously activate $c$, we obtain the influence activations $(u \rightarrow c)$ and $(v \rightarrow c)$.
-The threshold is uniformly sampled from the range $[0.5, 0.9]$.
+\emph{Unknown Diffusion Parameters}: We introduce two diffusion model variants: WIC and WLT.
+(1) \textbf{WIC} denotes the variant of IC with unknown diffusion parameters.
+In WIC, the propagation probability $p_{u,v}$ for each edge $(u \rightarrow v)$ is uniformly sampled from the range $[0, 0.2]$.
+All IM methods do not know the exact propagation probabilities.
+Yet, they can utilize the influence instances generated by the diffusion model for seed selection.
+For each experiment with a given seed ratio and dataset, all methods are evaluated on the same WIC instance with identical diffusion parameters.
+(2) \textbf{WLT} denotes the variant of LT with unknown diffusion parameters.
+The classic LT model assigns each node a threshold, representing the total influence needed from neighbors to activate.
+The LT model assumes all neighbors have equal influence on a target node.
+To better reflect real-world complexity, we refer to work~\cite{kempe2003im} and introduce uncertainty by assigning different influence weights to each neighbor while ensuring their sum remains $1$, obtaining the WLT model.
+The threshold of WLT is uniformly sampled from the range $[0.5, 0.9]$.

-For each dataset with a diffusion model, we sample a diffusion model instance to fix its diffusion parameters as the true propagation model, which remains unknown to all methods.
-All methods are evaluated on this same diffusion model.
-Our goal is to investigate if influence spread can be maximized using only observed propagation instances.
-Based on these two diffusion models, we simulate $M=30$ propagation instances for each experiment with a given seed ratio to evaluate whether our method and other learning-based methods can learn propagation spread trends in IM problems with unknown diffusion parameters.